humormee/Javascript-Project/README.md

 ## Background

 Slide-OH! is a sliding puzzle game.
 Sample images are broken up into the specified number of cards, and randomly shuffled.
 Players try to complete the puzzle in the least number of moves.
-Players have the ability to add filters to the image they are playing on.

 ## Functionality & MVPs